lanl/Trees/README.md

 2. treesfueldepth.dat contains actual fuel depths for entire HIGRAD array (3D array, but only bottom layer actually used in fire simulations)
 3. treesss.dat contains sizescales for entire HIGRAD array
 4. treesmoist.dat contains fuel moisture contents for entire HIGRAD array
+5. TreeTracker.txt contains a list of trees ids, the number of cells of the tree corresponds to, a cellid (for its location set as a 1D index), and the fuel value for that cell.

 ## Program Outline
 Main driver file for this program is located in main.f.
 From this file, all other subroutines are called which execute in this order: